Sravanthimutyala/Sravanthimutyala/README.md

 ## ✨ About Me
-- 🎓 Pursuing my Master’s in Science (MSc) and interning as a Data Science enthusiast
+- 🎓 Pursuing my Master’s in Science (MSc) and a Data Science enthusiast
 - 🐾 Kind-hearted and driven by emotion, compassion, and a desire to create impact
 - 📝 I love storytelling — whether through data, words, or experiences
 - ✍️ I write stories on life, growth, and success — drawn from personal reflections and written whenever inspiration finds me